 Related Nginx Performance Optimizations

-- Enable Open File Cache in Nginx to cache file descriptors and reduce disk I/O
+- Enable Open File Cache in Nginx to cache file descriptors and reduce filesystem lookup overhead.

-- Enable TCP Fast Open in Nginx to reduce connection establishment latency
+- Enable TCP Fast Open in Nginx to reduce connection setup latency where the network path supports it.

 Conclusion